$p$-Biset Functor of Monomial Burnside Rings: Calculation of Restriction Kernels I: Cyclic case

-Now we proceed to determine the restriction kernel in terms of the above basis.
-Note that by the transitivity of deflation maps, it is sufficient to determine the kernel of $\defl^G_{G/Z}$ where $Z:= H_1$ is the unique subgroup of $G$ of order $p$.
+\textbf{Step 2.} By the transitivity of deflation maps, it is sufficient to determine the kernel of $\defl^G_{G/Z}$ where $Z:= H_1$ is the unique subgroup of $G$ of order $p$.
 Also note that any linear relation between deflated basis elements $\defl^G_{G/Z}e_{G, l, \phi}$ may be reduced to a relation for a fixed $l$.
 Indeed, for distinct numbers $l\not = n, l\ge 2$, we have, for $\alpha\in \Aut(H_l)$ and $\alpha'\in\Aut(H_n)$, that $\alpha(h_l)Z\not = \alpha'(h_n)Z$.
 Hence the sets of idempotents that appear in deflation of basis elements for $l$ and for $n$ are disjoint and hence no relation between them is possible.
 Thus we may work with a fixed index $l$.

-\begin{nothing} {\textbf{Automorphism groups.}} We need some preliminary results about the automorphism groups of cyclic groups and their quotients.
-Let $H$ be a cyclic $p$-group of order $\ge p^2$ and $Z$ be its unique minimal subgroup.
-We define